s4nyam/EdgeSVM/readme.md

 <img width="626" alt="Screenshot 2023-04-28 at 12 43 35 AM" src="https://user-images.githubusercontent.com/13884479/235006443-ecfb3c56-dfc2-4e72-a103-bef2b2eef9fe.png">

 To save the trained SVM model after making predictions, you can use the joblib module from the sklearn.externals package.
-Here's an updated example of how to train an SVM model on a time series dataset, make predictions, and save the model:
+Here's an updated example of how to train an SVM model on a time series dataset, make predictions, and save the model (Time series data can be replaced with any real-world dataset, for example if cache is implemented for in-car entertainment system, then movie dataset would be useful to try! for predictions):

 ```